NeilJed/aws-sso-credentials/README.md

   aws sso login --profile dev-env
 ```

 4. Copy the `awssso` script to somewhere you can run it.
 Usually somewhere on your `%PATH%` or make a symlink to it from somewhere like `/usr/local/bin`.
-Make sure to make it executable, i.e. `chmod ug+w awssso`.
+Make sure to make it executable, i.e. `chmod ug+x awssso`.

 That's it.
 You should be good to go.